runscripts/run/README.md

 [RunScripts](https://github.com/runscripts/runscripts) is awaited manager for scripts, just like [homebrew](https://github.com/Homebrew/homebrew) and [bower](https://github.com/bower/bower).

-It helps to manager your scripts and make resue of scripts much easier.
+It helps to manage your scripts and make reuse of scripts much easier.
 After installing runscripts, you get the command `run`.
 Please `run pt-summary` and it will download the well-known pt-summary to run.
-If you push your scritps in Github, you can simply use it like `run github:runscripts/scripts/pt-summary`.
+If you push your scritps in GitHub, you can simply use it like `run github:runscripts/scripts/pt-summary`.

 ## Install